Understanding teaching and learning in Higher Education with a focus on AI and/or authentic assessments

 Meet the Supervisor(s)

-Pauldy Otermans - I am a Senior Lecturer (Education) in Psychology in the Division of Psychology, Department of Life Sciences, College of Health, Medicine and Life Sciences at Brunel since March 2019.
-I am the Deputy Division Lead for Psychology.
-Besides that, in CHMLS, I am the Employability Lead and also the Director of the Education Hub.
+Pauldy Otermans - I am a Reader (Education) in Psychology in the Division of Psychology.
+I am the Employability Lead for the Collegef of Health, Medicine and Life Science, and also the Director of the Education Hub.
 My research focuses on using AI in Education, Authentic Assessments, and Employability & Transferable skills.
 I teach in the Psychology UG Programme a variety of blocks focusing on academic and employability skills, and research methods.